Decarbonization of financial markets: a mean-field game approach: A mean-field game model of decarbonization

-The first condition means that each firm solves its optimization problem subject to a given stochastic discount factor.
+\end{definition} The first condition means that each firm solves its optimization problem subject to a given stochastic discount factor.
 The second condition defines the stochastic discount factor through the market clearing condition.
-The third condition means that this distribution of firms is obtained when every firm applies its optimal solution.
-The usual approach in mean field game is to find a fixed point in the space of probability measures.
-Most of the time, this problem is not tractable: due to the presence of common noise, the space $\mathcal{P}(\mathcal{P}(\Omega))$ lacks compactness, and existence of probability law $m$ cannot be ensured.
-Instead, we will look for a fixed point in the space $\Xi$.
+The third condition means that this distribution of firms is obtained when every firm implements its optimal control.

-In our setting, the mean field game problem simplifies due to the specific form of the interaction mapping $I$ given by equation (\ref{clearing}).
+The usual approach in mean field game would be to find a fixed point in the space of $\mathcal F^0_T$-measurable random probability measures on $\mathbb R$.
+Due to the presence of the common noise, this space lacks compactness and the existence of equilibrium cannot be ensured.
+In our setting, the mean field game problem simplifies due to the specific form of the interaction mapping given by the market clearing equation.
 While the latter is fully non-linear, it only involves conditional expectation of the state process with respect to the $\sigma$-field $\mathcal F^0_T$ generated by the common noise.
-It is an important simplification since we do not require the full knowledge of the law $m$ to compute the stochastic discount factor.
-Using Lemma \ref{firm.lm}, for any stochastic discount factor $\xi \in \Xi$, the strategy and the state process are uniquely defined as follows:
+It is an important simplification since we do not require the full knowledge of the law $\bar m$ to compute the stochastic discount factor.

 Then, the Nash equilibrium problem reduces to the following fixed point problem: find $\xi \in \Xi$, such that